 How long does porting my number to BitLink take?

 It depends on where the number lives.
 Porting an Israeli mobile number is fast — both your old carrier and BitLink operate on Israeli telecom infrastructure, so the switch typically completes within 5 to 10 minutes of being initiated and feels close to instant from your side.
-Porting an international number from the US, UK, or Canada involves coordination with your current carrier abroad, so it typically takes up to 3 business days.
+Porting an international number from the US, UK, or Canada involves coordination with your current carrier abroad, so it typically takes 3 to 5 business days.
 In both cases your old number stays active until the port finishes, so there's no window where people can't reach you.
 If timing matters — say you're landing on a specific date — reach out to support and the team will help you sequence the port around your plans.

 What does it cost to keep my number?